 Next, we will need to look at the resources and budget required to run your logistics for deployment.
 There are many considerations that will feed into the business case, for example:

 It is advisable to mentally work through the process end-to-end and list the appropriate questions for your scenario.
-Then walk through each of those 'modules' and figure out the right amount of resources, tooling, and budget required.
+Then, walk through each of those 'modules' and determine the right amount of resources, tooling, and budget required.

 At this point you should have a good feel for what the project is going to cost you and how that cost is allocated among the different resource roles.
 Now you can start to consider where you can save money.